 Despite now being a fan favorite in Edmonton, it wasn’t always that way for Jesse Puljujarvi.
 After being taken fourth overall in 2016, expectations were very high for the Finnish forward, and when he struggled early on, many began thinking he was a bust.
 He didn’t do himself any favors to win that crowd back over when he chose to leave the Oilers organization and return home to Finland for the 2019-20 season.

 Thankfully, general manager Ken Holland was patient with Puljujarvi and was able to regain his trust in the organization.
-The now 23-year-old returned to Edmonton for the 2020-21 season, choosing to switch his jersey number to 13, and had easily his best NHL campaign to date with 15 goals and 25 points in 55 games.
+The now 24-year-old returned to Edmonton for the 2020-21 season, choosing to switch his jersey number to 13, and had easily his best NHL campaign to date with 15 goals and 25 points in 55 games.
 Thanks to both his play and seemingly fun-loving personality, Oilers fans have embraced him.
-He clearly still has plenty of potential and it wouldn’t be surprising to see him have a big 2021-22 season.

 #99: Wayne Gretzky (1979-1988)